Boston Business Women

 What is your most recent WIN?
 How are you slaying it in your career or business?

-I worked on a campaign to help my town secure funding to build a new elementary school.
-It’s a huge win for the community and I’m proud to have been part of the team that made it possible.
+I worked on a campaign to secure funding to build a new elementary school in my town.
+It’s a huge win for the community, and I’m proud to have been part of the team that made it possible.

 What advice would you give to your younger self?